 ALTR recently hosted a roundtable with CISOs and IT decision makers to discuss the question “why is data so hard to protect?”
-This diverse group of participants shared their personal experiences and challenges around keeping data safe along with the new struggles remote work brings to the table.
+This diverse group of participants shared their personal experiences and challenges around keeping data safe with the new struggles remote work brings to the table.

-Despite some dramatic differences in the attendees’ experience and industry, several common themes emerged around why data is hard to protect:
+Despite dramatic differences in the attendees’ experience and industry, several common themes emerged around why data is hard to protect:

 - It’s difficult to know where all your sensitive data is stored.
 This is a problem we encounter with nearly all our customers, and because data gets frequently moved around for business reasons, it’s very hard for those who are accountable for its security and privacy to track it.